iterative/dvc.org/static/docs/command-reference/remote/add.md

 $ dvc remote add myremote ssh://user@example.com/path/to/dir
 ```

-**Note** ⚠️ DVC requires both SSH and SFTP access to work with SSH remote
+⚠️ DVC requires both SSH and SFTP access to work with SSH remote storage.
+Please
-storage.
-Please check that you are able to connect both ways to the remote
+check that you are able to connect both ways to the remote location, with tools
-location, with tools like `ssh` and `sftp` (GNU/Linux).
+like `ssh` and `sftp` (GNU/Linux).

 > Note that your server's SFTP root might differ from its physical root (`/`).
 > (On Linux, see the `ChrootDirectory` config option in `/etc/ssh/sshd_config`.)